 Unfortunately, not all PSQL invalidations will be reflected in the RDB\$VALID_BLR field.
-It is therefore advisable to have a good look at all the procedures and triggers reported by the above query, even those having a 1 in the "VALID" column.
+After changing a domain or table column, it is therefore advisable to have a good look at all the procedures and triggers reported by the above queries, even those having a 1 in the "VALID" column.